-The natural and human sciences therefore differ greatly from each other, both in terms of method, purpose and impact on the object of their study.
-According to some, the term social sciences is an oxymoron, a contradiction in terms – because, they argue, society can never be described scientifically.
+The natural and human sciences, therefore, differ greatly from each other, both in terms of method, purpose, and impact on the object of study.
+According to some, the term ‘social sciences’ is an oxymoron, a contradiction in terms because, they argue, society can never be described scientifically.
 The natural sciences are commonly referred to as ‘the hard sciences’ and human sciences as ‘the soft sciences’.
 In Dutch people commonly talk about ‘exact sciences’ when they refer to natural sciences (as opposed to human sciences).

-Yet, (good) human sciences and (good) natural sciences have a very important characteristic in common: namely that they are ‘self-correcting’.
-That is the essence of science, according to the famous astrophysicist Carl Sagan (1980).
-What Sagan means, is that the methodology and context (of both natural and human sciences) correct for the errors committed by scientists.
+Yet, human sciences and natural sciences have a very important characteristic in common: they are both ‘self-correcting’.
+This is the essence of science, according to the famous astrophysicist Carl Sagan (1980).
+What Sagan means, is that the methodology and context (of both natural and human sciences) straighten out mistakes made by scientists.
 How does that work?

 How is science protected against the reasoning errors of scientists?

-Just like everyone, scientists are susceptible to the reasoning errors we have discussed.
-Remember the paleo-anthropologists in chapter 5.
-Fortunately, the quality of the sciences does not depend so much on the quality of the scientists but on the quality of the methodology and the framework within which science is done.
-They operate in such a way that they protect against the reasoning errors and biases to which the human brain is susceptible.
+Just like everyone else, scientists are also susceptible to the reasoning errors we have discussed.
+Remember the paleoanthropologists in chapter 5.
+Fortunately, the quality of the sciences does not depend so much on the quality of the scientists, but on the quality of the methodology and the framework within which science is conducted.
+The sciences operate in such a way that they protect against the reasoning errors and biases to which the human brain is susceptible.

 First, the scientific methods protect against intuitive reasoning errors (system 1 reasoning errors).
 They make extensive use of cognitive artifacts (see chapter 5).
-These cognitive artifacts, such as mathematics, logic and statistics, do not only radically extend the scope of sciences (without mathematics, Newtonian physics let alone Einstein's theory of relativity would not have been within our reach), they also protect against intuitive reasoning errors, such as the belief bias, gambler's fallacy, hyperactive pattern detection, chance blindness, base rate fallacy, availability bias, etc. By using mathematical and statistical models and computations, scientists do not succumb to their biased intuitions.
+These cognitive artifacts, such as mathematics, logic and statistics, do not only radically extend the scope of sciences (without mathematics, Newtonian physics, let alone Einstein's theory of relativity, would not have been possible), but they also protect against intuitive reasoning errors, such as the belief bias, gambler's fallacy, hyperactive pattern detection, chance blindness, base rate fallacy, availability bias, and more.
+By using mathematical and statistical models and computations, scientists aim not succumb to their biased intuitions.

 Secondly, the scientific framework and context protect against the pervasive biases of system 2.
-It protects against the confirmation bias (as well as irrational strategies for cognitive dissonance reduction): through 'peer review', which ensures that each theory is critically screened for errors by other scientists before it is published.
+It protects against the confirmation bias (as well as irrational strategies for cognitive dissonance reduction) through 'peer review', which ensures that each theory is critically screened for errors by other scientists before it is published.
 The scientific context of open criticism also contributes to this.
 Scientists do not lack motivation to try to revise the influential theories of their time (or at least refine them).
 The physicist who refutes Einstein’s theory, as I mentioned before, goes in the history books.

-On the other hand, the scientific framework protects against the overconfidence bias.
-Experimental results must be reproducible and often the same experiments are carried out by other researchers to check whether the same results are in fact reached.
-Doing so, scientists want to ensure that these results are robust and not distorted by statistical anomalies (and an overconfident scientist).
+Moreover, the scientific framework protects against the overconfidence bias.
+Experimental results must be reproducible, and often the same experiments are carried out by other researchers to check whether the same results are in fact detected.
+In doing so, scientists want to ensure that these results are robust and not distorted by statistical anomalies (and an overconfident scientist).

-Moreover, scientists engage in so-called "meta-analyses".
-They pool all studies on a given phenomenon in order to reach more robust conclusions and check whether the results of certain studies deviate strongly from the other studies (a good sign that they are flawed and should be discarded).
-In this way, we can correct for distorted results (for example, because certain studies had a sample that was too small and therefore not representative).
+Scientists also engage in so-called "meta-analyses".
+They gather and evaluate all studies on a given phenomenon in order to reach more robust conclusions and to check whether the results of certain studies deviate strongly from the other studies (which would be a sign that they might be flawed).
+In this way, we can correct distorted results (for example, because certain studies had a sample that was too small and therefore not representative).